slhck/SubjectivePlayer/README.md

     - 🇰🇷 Korean
     - 🇨🇳 Chinese (Simplified)
 - Session management:
-  - Training sessions to familiarize users with the rating procedure
+  - Training sessions to familiarize subjects with the rating procedure
   - Breaks between videos to prevent viewer fatigue
+  - Pre- and post-questionnaires to collect participant data

 Here the ACR rating screen is shown after a video playback: